clnsmith/opensim-jam/documentation/visualizing-models-and-simulation-results.md

 3) Enter image specification details, press OK.

 This will save a series of images for each frame, you will need to use a video editor to combine these images into a video file.

+### Saving the Paraview State
+You can use File->Save State... and File->Load State... to save the current paraview configuration (loaded .vtp files, filters, settings, etc).